core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Note that the same deterministic request sent by each client as registration request is, in terms of transport-independent information, identical to the phantom registration request.
 Thus, the informative response sent by the server may omit the 'ph_req' parameter (see {{ssec-server-side-informative}}).
 If a client receives an informative response that includes the 'ph_req' parameter, and this specifies transport-independent information different from the one of the sent deterministic request, then the client considers the informative response malformed.

+If the optimization defined in {{self-managed-oscore-group}} is also used, the 'gp_material' element in the error informative response from the server MUST also include the following elements from the Group_OSCORE_Input_Material object.

+   * 'alg', 'ecdh_alg' and 'ecdh_params', as per {{Section 6.4 of I-D.ietf-ace-key-groupcomm-oscore}}.

-Also note that, if the optimization defined in {{self-managed-oscore-group}} is also used, the error informative response from the server has to include additional information, i.e., the Sender ID of the Deterministic Client in the OSCORE group, and the hash algorithm used to compute the deterministic request (see {{Section 2.4.1 of I-D.amsuess-core-cachable-oscore}}).
+   * 'det_senderId' and 'det_hash_alg', defined in {{Section 2.4.1 of I-D.amsuess-core-cachable-oscore}}.
+These specify the Sender ID of the Deterministic Client in the OSCORE group, and the hash algorithm used to compute the deterministic request (see {{Section 2.4.1 of I-D.amsuess-core-cachable-oscore}}).

 # Example with a Proxy {#intermediaries-example}